SilaSaran/Employee_insights-python/README.md

 Below are the main insights:

-1. Employee Distribution Across Teams
+a.
+Employee Distribution Across Teams

 The analysis reveals that certain teams have a significantly higher number of employees compared to others.
 The Boston Celtics and Utah Jazz emerge as two of the most populated teams.
 The percentage split highlights a disparity in workforce distribution, indicating some teams invest more in hiring than others.

-3. Segregation of Employees by Position
+b.
+Segregation of Employees by Position

 Positions such as Point Guard (PG) and Shooting Guard (SG) have a higher count of employees, suggesting a trend of investment in backcourt players.
 Certain teams prioritize specific positions over others, potentially influenced by team strategy or salary budget constraints.

-5. Predominant Age Group
+c.
+Predominant Age Group

 The most dominant age group among employees is 20-30 years, reflecting a preference for younger talent.
 Fewer employees fall into the 40+ age range, indicating that teams may focus on recruiting players in their prime years.
 The age distribution suggests that experience and potential growth influence hiring trends.

-7. Highest Salary Expenditure by Team and Position
+d.
+Highest Salary Expenditure by Team and Position

 Analysis of salary expenditure reveals that certain teams and positions consume the largest portion of the payroll budget.
 The highest-paying position aligns with experienced and highly skilled roles such as Centers (C) or Power Forwards (PF), indicating a financial focus on players crucial to the team's structure.
 A significant salary gap exists between positions, showing that certain roles command a higher pay scale based on demand and performance expectations.

-9. Correlation Between Age and Salary
+e.
+Correlation Between Age and Salary

 There is a positive correlation between age and salary, meaning older employees tend to earn higher salaries.
 This suggests that experience plays a role in salary determination, with seasoned employees being compensated for their expertise.
 Younger employees tend to start with lower salaries, reinforcing the trend of incremental salary growth based on tenure.

 Visual Interpretation: